wazeerc/authy/README.md

 - React + TypeScript
 - Express.js Backend
+- Vite for Build Tool and Development Server
 - TanStack Query for API calls
 - Tailwind CSS for Styling
 - Zustand for State Management